arkency/posts/posts/2024-03-29-replace-aasm-with-rails-enum-today.md

 	* change the status to `successful` and run `save!` as we got used to it — same here, *enum* will do it’s job here if you call `transaction.successful!`
 * Set desired **initial state** for new objects — this can be done by providing `default` keyword argument to `enum` method, like `default: PROCESSING`.
 * Values need to be stored as strings, not as integers in the db — it’s possible since [Rails 7.0](https://api.rubyonrails.org/v7.0/files/activerecord/lib/active_record/enum_rb.html)
 * Hopefully there were no transitions or guards in state machines in our application — yet another reason to not employ *aasm* — but I can image implementing it with `ActiveRecord::Dirty` quite easy.
+Or even better, implement this behavior as a higher level abstracion and keep you model dummy in this matter.
 * No callbacks either, yay!
 * Constants containing all the possible states were already in place, so those defined by *aasm*, like `STATUS_PROCESSING, STATUS_SUCCESSFUL` and so on were something nobody asked for.